 - Friday morning breakfast is eaten in silence.
 The knight should keep the eyes recollected and avoid looking at those around you.

 - Time allotted for work will include various assigned tasks, talks, services and scheduled adoration.
 Lunch is eaten according to schedule or with permission for individual convenience.

 - As a means of representing the community, Knights are encouraged to wear their tunic when leaving the property.
 If Knights must leave the grounds for work-related reasons they may wear their work clothes, but these must be clean and presentable.

-- As part of their ministry of service, the Knights offer hospitality to many visiting priests, religious, and other approved guests to the center.
-The Knights are asked to receive these men as they would Jesus Himself, sharing with them their fraternal life, encouragement and support.
-Although offering hospitality may often prevent an exact observance of scheduled activities, this should not be seen as an infringement, but rather as a privileged opportunity to serve Our Lord in His ministers.
+- Although offering hospitality may often prevent an exact observance of scheduled activities, this should not be seen as an infringement, but rather as a privileged opportunity to serve Our Lord in His ministers.